-In WinRunner, choose Test > Record-Context Sensitive or click the Record button on the toolbar.
+In WinRunner, choose Test > Record - Context Sensitive or click the Record button in the toolbar.
 From this point on, WinRunner records all mouse clicks and keyboard input.
-Note that the text, Rec appears in blue above the recording button.
+Note that the text, REC, appears in blue below the recording icon.
 This indicates that you are recording in Context Sensitive mode.
 The status bar also informs you of your current recording mode.